 DERRY — They are the top citizen, business and nonprofit of the year.

-The chamber has been honoring top citizens since 1965.
-The first recipient was Grant Benson Jr.
+The Chamber has been honoring top citizens since 1965.
+The first recipient was Grant Benson Jr. This is the third year the Chamber has awarded a nonprofit.